 If you are a beginner, make sure you choose a week marked as Grade 1 (Beginners) or Grade 2 (Intermediates and confident beginners).
 For a full explanation of our cross-country grading system, please click here.

 Skis and equipment

-Cross-country skis are thinner, longer and lighter than downhill skis and don't have a metal edge, and lightweight boots are attached to the ski only at the toe.
-There is no need to buy special clothing for cross-country as mountain-walking gear adapts well to cross-country, as does lightweight jogging and fitness clothing.
-We suggest you use a small light backpack, or even better a bumbag to carry a few essentials during the day.
+Cross-country skis are thinner, longer and lighter than downhill skis and don’t have a metal edge, and lightweight boots are attached to the ski only at the toe.
+There is no need to buy special clothing for cross-country skiing holidays as mountain-walking gear adapts well to the activity, as does jogging and fitness clothing.
+We suggest you use a small light backpack, or even better a bum-bag to carry a few essentials during the day.

 Top 5 European Destinations for Cross Country Skiing Holidays